dewteereeum/project-fish/README.md

 -If you would like to contribute to Aquatic Aspirations, please feel free to reach out.
 You will certainly be more experienced than I am.

--If you would like to create your own fork, please feel free.
-I just ask two things: Credit me for the ideas, and please implement the Diamond Fish sprite in some capacity.
-It's important to me.

 -Addons are welcome!
 Want to add some custom content to Aquatic Aspirations with your own mod?
-I have no idea how to do that, but it would be very cool!
+I have no idea how to do that, so good luck, but it would be very cool!

 -No permission is needed to add this mod to a modpack.
-Keep in mind that it will *always* be WIP, and bugs aren't unlikely.
+Keep in mind that it will *always* be WIP, and bugs aren't unlikely (if not guaranteed).
 Please let me know if you run into issues.

 ----------------------------------------------------